 BEAM works with 35 schools across New York City in low-income neighborhoods.

-We are looking for volunteers who can spend at least one hour a week, from now to May*, running a math team.
+We are looking for volunteers who can spend about two hours each week, from now to May*, running a math team.
 In addition, you'll want to join your team at their MATHCOUNTS competition in February (and teams may participate in competitions in January, March, and April as well!).

 Generally, we will place two volunteers at each school.
 You will also be working with a classroom teacher from the school: a school staff member will always be in the room!